Biladew/progit/en/02-git-basics/01-chapter2.markdown

 	%cr	| Committer date, relative
 	%s	| Subject

-**Note**: You may be wondering what the difference is between _author_ and _committer_.
+Note.
+You may be wondering what the difference is between _author_ and _committer_.
 The _author_ is the person who originally wrote the patch, whereas the _committer_ is the person who last applied the patch.
 So, if you send in a patch to a project and one of the core members applies the patch, both of you get credit — you as the author and the core member as the committer.
 We’ll cover this distinction a bit more in *Chapter 5*.

 The `oneline` and `format` options are particularly useful with another `log` option called `--graph`.
 This option adds a nice little ASCII graph showing your branch and merge history, which we can see in our copy of the Grit project repository: